MattCCC/fetchff/README.md

 2. **Enhanced Retry Mechanism:**

    - **Retry Configuration:** You can configure the number of retries, delay between retries, and exponential backoff for failed requests.
 This helps to handle transient errors effectively.
-   - **Custom Retry Logic:** The `shouldRetry` asynchronous function allows for custom retry logic based on the error and attempt count, providing flexibility to handle different types of failures.
+   - **Custom Retry Logic:** The `shouldRetry` asynchronous function allows for custom retry logic based on the error from `response.error` and attempt count, providing flexibility to handle different types of failures.
    - **Retry Conditions:** Errors are only retried based on configurable retry conditions, such as specific HTTP status codes or error types.

 3. **Improved Error Visibility:**